Nike-Inc/spark-expectations/README.md

 ### Workflow:
 1. *Automatic Trigger: The observability feature is initiated upon the completion of **Spark Expectation*, based on configurable user-defined settings.
-2. Extracts relevant data from the *stats detailed table* and *custom query table, processes it, and creates a **report table* with key insights.
+2. Extracts relevant data from the *stats detailed table* and *custom query table*, processes it, and creates a *report table* with key insights.
 3. Compiles and summarizes essential observability metrics.
 4. Delivers an *alert notification* via email using a *Jinja template*.